Speaker

 AI Assistant provides AI-powered features for software development based on the JetBrains AI service.
 The service transparently connects you, the IDE user, to different large language models.

-This session demonstrates the capabilities of AI Assistant in IntelliJ IDEA by exercising the prompts for various development workflows: explore legacy code, improve the existing code via refactoring and tests, learn new technology, or implement new functionality in your application – let’s see how the AI Assistant can improve our productivity.
+This session demonstrates the capabilities of the AI Assistant in IntelliJ IDEA by exercising the prompts for various development workflows: explore legacy code, improve existing code via refactoring and tests, learn new technology, or implement new functionality in your application.

 IntelliJ IDEA Tips & Tricks

-IntelliJ IDEA is packed with useful features that enhance developer productivity and simplify working with the code.
-This session takes you through the cool features of IntelliJ IDEA: refactorings, shortcuts, fast navigation, a variety of code completion options, live templates, structured search, language injection, the debugger (that is a gem on its own), and other productivity features that the IDE provides.
+IntelliJ IDEA is packed with useful features that enhance developer productivity and simplify working with code.
+This session will take you through the cool features of IntelliJ IDEA: refactorings, shortcuts, fast navigation, a variety of code completion options, live templates, configuration options, language injection, the debugger (which is a gem on its own), and other productivity features that the IDE provides.

-We will also look at the latest additions to IntelliJ IDEA, including the AI assistant plugin that brings the advancements in Machine Learning closer to the developer tooling.
+We will also look at the latest additions to IntelliJ IDEA, such as improvements for Spring and JPA support and, of course, the AI assistant, which brings advancements in Machine Learning closer to developer tooling.

 Debugging with IntelliJ IDEA